hugeblank/allium-cc/README.md

 It's worth noting that there are some places you might want to check out after you fork, and before you start testing your code.

 1. The pastebin [installer](https://www.pastebin.com/LGwrkjxm).
 You are free to make your own installer to your fork with this code, simply change the `repo` string to "[your github username] [the name of your Allium repository] [the branch you want to clone from] [location]".
 2. The startup file of your fork.
-Change the debug variable, and make sure to replace the marked line with your repo, like above.
+Set debug.cfg to true, and make sure to replace the marked line with your repo, like above.